 Hydrocodone Addiction and Treatment

 The first stage of recovery is overcoming the physical aspects of withdrawal, specifically detoxification.
-Withdrawal symptoms from Hydrocodone can be extremely unpleasant and difficult to overcome.
-The initial period of opioid detoxification can be intense, and the most successful way to get through it is with adequate medical support.
+However, withdrawal symptoms from Hydrocodone can be highly unpleasant and challenging to overcome.
+The initial period of opioid detoxification can be intense, but the most successful way to get through it is with adequate medical support.

 In general, an inpatient medical facility is always the safest choice, especially for patients using multiple drugs, over 40 years of age, or other health issues.
 On occasion, opioid withdrawal can lead to complications that might need immediate medical attention.
 For this reason, it is often not a good idea for people to attempt detox at home.
 Instead, enrollment at an inpatient medical detox provides patients with the ongoing medical monitoring and symptom management necessary to succeed.